EasyHeC: Accurate and Automatic Hand-eye Calibration via Differentiable Rendering and Space Exploration: EXPERIMENTS

-\textbf{Different number of sampled camera candidates.} To verify the influence of different numbers of sampled camera candidates in the joint space exploration process on the performance of our method, we conduct an ablation study on the xArm synthetic dataset by varying the number of sampled camera candidates.
-The results are shown in Fig.~\ref{fig:xarm_syn_ablation_ncam}, which shows that the errors are roughly the same as the number of sampled camera candidates varying.
+\textbf{Different number of sampled joint poses.} To assess the influence of varying numbers of joint poses on our method's performance in the joint space exploration process, we conducted experiments on the xArm synthetic dataset by sampling different numbers of joint poses.
+The outcomes of these experiments are presented in Fig.~\ref{fig:xarm_syn_ablation_trans}, where it is demonstrated that the errors decrease as the number of sampled joint poses increases, particularly when the number of joint poses is below 1000.
+As soon as the number of joint poses exceeds 1000, however, the errors become virtually unchanged.
+Therefore, we set the number of sampled joint poses to 2000 in other experiments. \textbf{Different number of sampled camera candidates.} To verify the influence of different numbers of sampled camera candidates in the joint space exploration process on the performance of our method, we conduct an ablation study on the xArm synthetic dataset by varying the number of sampled camera candidates.
+The results in Fig.~\ref{fig:xarm_syn_ablation_trans} show that the errors are roughly the same as the number of sampled camera candidates varying.
 This indicates that the number of sampled camera candidates does not affect the performance of our method, thus we can use a small number of camera pose candidates in practice to save computation time.
 In other experiments, we set the number of sampled camera candidates to 50.